 Tips to Identify an Authentic Limoges Porcelain Box

 A porcelain box looks simply exquisite.
 The production of the Limoges porcelain boxes dates back to the late 1970s.
 They were produced for the first time in the city of Limoges in France.
 The initial production used kaolin clay as the raw material for these boxes.
-However, later the manufacturers graduated to the use of feldspar and quartz for creating these one of a kind boxes.
+However, later the manufacturers made use of feldspar and quartz for creating these one-of-a- kind boxes.

-These boxes are popular as gift items as well as collectibles and if you too want to have a collection of your own, it would be a wise idea to learn how to distinguish an authentic porcelain box from a fake one.
-Whether you are buying a box or figurine as a gift item or as a showpiece for your home or office, make sure that you keep the following tips in mind before loosening your purse strings. … read more
+These boxes are widely held as gift items as well as collectibles and if you too want to have a collection of your own, it would be a wise idea to learn how to distinguish an authentic porcelain box from a fake one.
+When you buy a Limoges box or figurine as a gift item or as a décor item, make sure that you keep the following pointers in mind before loosening your purse strings.

 Interesting Facts about Traditional Limoges Boxes

 Over time, traditional Limoges boxes have become a popular collectible due to their worldwide status as precious works of art.
 These delicate porcelain boxes were originally made of Kaolin clay and manufactured in a city called Limoges in France.

 If you too have been left enchanted by the beauty of these boxes and figurines and want to start collecting them, it would be of great help for you to know some interesting facts about them.
 These lesser known facts about these figurines and boxes will not only help you distinguish between an authentic piece and a cheap knock off but also to build an impressive collection that is of great value. … read more